-As a digital nomad family that RV's full-time, we have found that our stress levels stay down if we try to allow for days to just hang at the RV all day, do laundry, grocery shop, and not feel the pressure to see everything!
+As a digital nomad family that RV’s full-time, we’ve found that our stress levels stay down if we try to allow for days to just hang at the RV all day, do laundry, grocery shop, and not feel the pressure to see everything!

 Traveling full time as a family often involves having to seek out community.
 Meaning, as a digital nomad family you will want to make connections online with other families so you can try to meet up.

-You learn tips about places that expats are welcome in a particular city or country with a community.
-Or, you can find classes or schools available for your children, if there is good internet connection where you are headed, or if there is a Rally or some meet up of Fulltime Families.
+You can learn great tips about places that expats are welcome in a particular city or country with a community.
+Or, you can find classes or schools available for your children.

 We stay connected in many Facebook groups and find out if there’s good internet where we’re headed, or if there’s a Rally or some meet up with Fulltime Families.